coli-saar/coli-saar.github.io/grpo_prm.md

 This creates a trap, where the target's own siblings poison its shared prefix: if the trajectories *T = LLRL*, *X = LLLR*, and *Y = LLRR* are in the same group, then the mean reward of the set {*T*, *X*, *Y*} is negative, so the process reward corresponding to the sub-trajectory *LL* is negative as well.

-For GRPO and λ-GRPO, we swept *n* ∈ {1, 2} and *r<sub>neg</sub>* ∈ {−0.5, −1.0, −1.5} with a group size of 16 for 250 steps, ran five seeds per configuration, and recorded how often the model produced the target *T* over the last 50 steps.
+**Results:** For GRPO and λ-GRPO, we swept *n* ∈ {1, 2} and *r<sub>neg</sub>* ∈ {−0.5, −1.0, −1.5} with a group size of 16 for 250 steps, ran five seeds per configuration, and recorded how often the model produced the target *T* over the last 50 steps.
 Under all configurations, λ-GRPO converges on the target *T* more frequently than standard GRPO:

 <br>